TrellixVulnTeam/swahilipython_SCMU/Doc/library/statistics.rst

 ------------------

-These functions calculate a measure of how much the population or sample tends to deviate from the typical or average values.
+These functions calculate a measure of how much the population or sample tends to deviate kutoka the typical or average values.

 =======================  =============================================
 :func:`pstdev`           Population standard deviation of data.